 The Silver Circle will then take you across Kaldidalur highland track, and to Þingvellir, one of the main stops on the Golden Circle. Þingvellir national park is the most sacred place in Iceland, in my opinion.

-At Þingvellir the Vikings, the settlers of Iceland, established their parliament Alþingi in 930 and it is one of the rare places in the world where you can see the tectonic plates above ground.
+At Þingvellir the Vikings, the descendants of the settlers of Iceland, established their parliament Alþingi in 930 and it is one of the rare places in the world where you can see the tectonic plates above ground.

 Þingvellir national park is the last stop on the Silver Circle, but of course, there are many variations to this circle and more stops can be included and others omitted.